Tin

 used to rustproof such things as paperclips, hair grips, and safety

 pins.
-Apart from tin plate, the next most important use for tin is
+Apart from tin plate, another important uses for tin is

 the production of many different alloys, including bronze, solders of